ros2/design/articles/external_qos_file.md

                 ...
 ```

-`rcl` API would need to be extended to support profiles id.
+`rcl` API would need to be extended to support profiles IDs.
 Users should only use this mechanism to avoid collisions.

 ### Default profiles for entities in different nodes